This is Only Temporary

 It just isn’t worth it sometimes!
-You know, it’s all just too much and for what?
-It seems impossible to overcome all the obstacles and roadblocks to get where we want to go.
-When we’re overwhelmed by life and out plans just aren’t working out, we can remind ourselves that this is only temporary.
-That it is impossible to get where we need to go without the struggle.
-The struggle is the journey, it is the most important part of the journey.
+You know, it’s all just too much, and for what?
+It seems impossible to overcome all the obstacles and roadblocks to get where we are going.
+When we’re overwhelmed by life and our plans just aren’t working out, we can remind ourselves that this is only temporary.
+It is impossible to get where we need to go without the struggle.
+The struggle is the journey; it is the essential part of the journey.

 Remember that trouble has an expiration date.
-Stephen R. Covey teaches us in his landmark book, The 7 Habits of Highly Effective People, that if we can simply be strong during a difficult time, or a test period of sorts, that it will quickly pass.
+Stephen R. Covey teaches us in his landmark book, The 7 Habits of Highly Effective People, that if we can be vital during a difficult time, or a test period of sorts, it will quickly pass.
 It doesn’t last as long as we think, particularly if we’re looking for what’s next in the positive sense.

-This is only temporary, you cannot get to where you need to go without the struggle.
+Remind yourself that your situation is only temporary; you cannot get to where you need to go without struggling.
 John Maxwell says, “It’s uphill.
 It’s all uphill.”
-It’s not what we don’t have, it’s the journey to get there that you will remember.
-The stuff that builds character, perseverance mindset, and creating something great.
-Trouble has an expiration date–set it, shorter than you think, and look to what’s next.
+It’s not what we don’t have; it’s the journey to get there that you will remember.
+I believe that this builds character, perseverance mindset and creates something incredible.
+Trouble has an expiration date–set it shorter than you think, and look to what’s next.

 For a slightly different, but related take on this mindset, click here for this post, This is Only Temporary – Dr. Rich Patterson (pattersonphd.com)

 Success website has a practical post on 7 Practical Tips to Achieve a Positive Mindset, click here, 7 Practical Tips to Achieve a Positive Mindset | SUCCESS

 Yours for Better Parenting,